 R&D and Funding

 The EU currently provides funding and coordinates research collaborations through funding programmes such as the Innovative Medicines Initiative and Horizon 2020 (a 7-year programme with €80 billion to provide public/private sector collaborations and encourage innovation).
-If the UK is not part of the EEA following Brexit, access to this funding will be lost to UK-based companies without research facilities in other EU countries.
+With the UK not being part of the EEA following Brexit, access to this funding will be lost to UK-based companies without research facilities in other EU countries.
+UK based research facilities may well see the loss of a number of talented researchers to research facilities in the EU.
 It is also unclear whether the UK Government will supplement the lost funding and seek to establish bilateral agreements with other nations in order to access other funding/collaboration options.

 The EMA is based in London and currently employees 890 people.
-When discussing the implications of Brexit the EMA website that "Its implications for the Agency's location and operations depend on the future relationship between the UK and the EU, which is unknown at present".
+When discussing the implications of Brexit the EMA website that "Its implications for the Agency's location and operations depend on the future relationship between the UK and the EU, which is unknown at present," a “soft Brexit” involving continued affiliation with the current system was rejected by the government so this area is particularly uncertain.
 It is understood that Sweden, Spain, Denmark and Italy have already expressed interest in providing the EMA a new home.

-Should the UK not become part of the EEA, the EMA and MHRA will be significantly affected.
+With the UK not being part of the EEA after Brexit, the EMA and MHRA will be significantly affected.
 The MHRA has stated their need to increase employee numbers to carry out the regulatory work, which would have previously been handled by EMA.
 In addition, where previously the EMA cooperated with the ICH, FDA, Japanese PMDA and other competent authorities, the MHRA will now need to negotiate its own cooperation agreements to replace those agreed by the EMA.

 There will be further, hopefully more minor, impacts made to other UK agencies (e.g. NICE) that are beyond the scope of this article.

-If the UK remains part of the EEA, then EU exhaustion of rights continues to apply and the free movement of goods will be preserved.
-However, outside the EEA EU exhaustion of rights rules will cease and it is unclear what the UK government will replace them with.
-If the UK leaves the single market, pharmaceutical companies may be able to assert their IP rights to stop parallel importation into the UK (in addition to other existing defenses) which may be seen as a benefit of Brexit by the life sciences sector.
+The UK not remaining part of the EEA after Brexit means that, EU exhaustion of rights rules will cease and it is unclear what the UK government will replace them with.
+However, pharmaceutical companies may be able to assert their IP rights to stop parallel importation into the UK (in addition to other existing defenses) which may be seen as a benefit of Brexit by the life sciences sectors.

 Specific Impacts on Intellectual Property Rights